 Probate business in Northern Ireland is assigned to the Chancery Office within the Chancery Division of the High Court of Justice.
-About 6,000 probate applications each year are processed through two registry locations
+About 6,000 probate applications each year are processed.

 You may of course choose to lodge your applications directly with the Principal Registry in Belfast in the Royal Courts of Justice in the first instance.